-A chamber music concert, *
+A chamber music concert

-*, full of color, lyricism, and contrast
+full of colour, lyricism and contrast

 Harp in the Spotlight

-This concert is part of the Close Up series.
+This concert is part of the series Up Close – €29 for ages 29 and under.

 Mathilde Wauters, harp